-In addition, you will have significant interaction with faculty, staff, and focus company representatives.
+In addition, you will have significant interaction with staff, mentors, and focus company representatives.
 Activities that focus on career development, community service, and building leadership skills are integral parts of the program.
-The academic year will culminate in a Case Study Competition at which company representatives will act as coaches and judges, and a high ropes course.

 Selection Criteria and Requirements

-The BHLC is limited to twenty-five students for 2013-2014.
+The BHLC is limited to twenty-five students for 2015-2016.
 Selection criteria include leadership and community service experience as well as an essay response.
-Students should apply via the Learning Community Interest form.
+To apply, click here.

 We are looking for students who can commit to the learning objectives of the program and be active participants in all planned activities for the program.
-You will live in the same wing in Taylor Tower (an honors residence hall on north campus) and take a clustered class together with other BHLC students in Autumn 2013.
+You will live in the same wing in Taylor Tower (an honors residence hall on north campus) and take a clustered class together with other BHLC students in the Autumn.